 Emma has worked with children of all ages, abilities and cultures over the past 25 years.

-Emma is a qualified Speech and Drama Specialist holding the LSDE Teacher’s Qualification awarded from London Academy of Music and Dramatic Art (LAMDA).
+Emma is a qualified Speech and Drama Specialist holding the LSDE Teacher’s Qualification awarded from LAMDA (London Academy of Music and Dramatic Art).

-Emma has been fortunate to write and deliver educational workshops and seminars to teachers across Dubai for EYES (Early Years Educational Services), her most recent being ‘The Benefits of Drama in the Early Years Setting’.
+Emma regularly reviews and writes for WORD MATTERS, a publication of the Society of Teachers of Speech & Drama (STSD) as well as writes and delivers educational workshops and seminars to teachers across Dubai for EYES (Early Years Educational Services); her most recent workshop being ‘The Benefits of Drama in the Early Years Setting’.

-Emma has and continues to write and deliver creative workshops based around the dramatic skill set to children of all ages and cultures across the globe.
+Emma has and continues to write and deliver creative workshops and stage productions based around the dramatic skill set to children of all ages and cultures across the globe.

 Emma produces live theatre for children across the MENA region.

 Emma’s most recent book review entitled ‘All Change Please’ can be seen in the summer 2018 edition of the STSD WORD MATTERS publication.